AdobeDocs/journey-optimizer.en/help/using/content-management/spam-report.md

 ---
-title: Use spam report
+title: Use email spam report
-description: Learn how to use spam report.
+description: Learn how to use the email spam report.
 feature: Preview
 role: User
 level: Beginner